 I was expecting a mixed reaction, but the replies surprised me – they were overwhelmingly positive and came with just one warning: “Your biggest risk in Medellin is that you won’t want to leave”.
 Intrigued to find out more, I closed my Google search and booked the next flight out.

-For two weeks I took classes with Toucan Spanish School and after three weeks in the city, my friends’ predictions were right.
+For two weeks I took classes at Toucan Spanish School and after three weeks in the city, my friends’ predictions were right.
 I had to force myself to leave the city.
+Here’s why Medellin is the best city to study Spanish in Colombia.

 1. The city sights